risingwavelabs/risingwave-docs/docs/Statements.md

 * Materialized views can be created from tables or existing materialized views.
 * LATERAL subqueries are not supported yet.
-* JOIN USING and NATURAL JOIN are not supported.
+* JOIN USING and NATURAL JOIN are not supported yet.
 * The GROUP BY clause only supports grouping by input column names now.
 * The HAVING clause is not supported yet.
 * The UNION / INTERSECT / EXCEPT are not supported yet.